sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 - Airfare
 - Optional excursions - Such as the Adventure Tour (zip lining, water rafting, mud baths/hot spring and horseback riding), the Catamaran tour, and Surf lessons
 - Optional massage that you can book once you arrive
-- Optional Night Market in Tamarindo - vendors, music, and dancing!

 ## Example day